IsacRiccardo/IsacRiccardo/README.md

 - 👋 Hi, I’m @IsacRiccardo
 - 👀 I’m interested in programming, automation, astronomy and different sports
-- 🌱 I’m currently learning C++ and Automation
+- 🌱 I’m currently learning Embedded and Automation
 - 📫 How to reach me: ricoisac2@gmail.com

 <!---